 Performances Originally Took Place Surrounded by Nature

 There are about 250 carp in the pond.
 They swim gracefully, and occasionally jump.
-The third day of the August is the height of summer.
+The third day of August is the height of summer.
 At dusk, crows caw, and cicadas sing out.

 A Noh performer once said, "When you practice Noh here, you can understand that it was originally performed in this kind of natural setting.”
 Here, you can experience truly authentic Noh.